Cal-Fang/MedicalCreditCard/README.md

 ## STEP 2 Clean
 The data scraped from the three MCC providers' websites contains duplicates because some zip codes may have overlapped closet health facility results.
-These data sets also have different categorization of the specialty.
+These data sets also have different categorizations of the specialty.
 For our analysis, I did the following cleaning:

-1. Drop duplicates created during the scraping process and renames columns for consistency.
-Standardize the address and city fields to title case and drop additional duplicates based on the address and phone number.
+1. Drop duplicates created during the scraping process and rename columns for consistency.
+Standardize the address and city fields to the title case and drop additional duplicates based on the address and phone number.
 After this step, we have *209,138* unique health facilities from CareCredit, *3,383* from Wells Fargo Health Advantage, and *7,961* from Alphaeon;
-2. Remove entries related to veterinary and animal practices from CareCredit and Alphaeon datasets as these two services were also accepted by some veterinary practices and these were not of interest to us;
+2. Remove entries related to veterinary and animal practices from CareCredit and Alphaeon datasets as these two services were also accepted by some veterinary practices and were not of interest to us;
 3. Split long specialty descriptions into multiple rows for CareCredit and Alphaeon datasets.
 Clean up specialty descriptions by removing unnecessary white spaces and newline characters.
-After this step, a facility that provides multiple specialty services would have one row for each specaility in the data;
+After this step, a facility that provides multiple specialty services would have one row for each specialty in the data;
 4. Rename certain specialty categories for consistency.
-Create a comprehensive list of specialties and groups them into broader categories (e.g., Dentistry, Vision Medicine).
+Create a comprehensive list of specialties and group them into broader categories (e.g., Dentistry, Vision Medicine).
 Filter out irrelevant categories (e.g., Unrelated, Medical Equipment).
 5. Merge the cleaned data sets from the three providers.
 Remove duplicates caused by regrouping specialties.
 Filter out practices located in US territories, retaining only those in the 50 states and DC.

-The script is named `04_clean.R`, and the result is saved as `cleaned.Rdata`.
+The script is named `04_clean.R`, and the result is saved as `cleaned.
+Rdata`.

-## STEP 3 Analayze
+## STEP 3 Analyze
 The main analysis of this project aims to describe the landscape of medical organizations that accept MCC.
 We made a table for this goal.

 1. Medical organizations are grouped by their specialty to count the number of MCC partners in each specialty.
-2. The total number of medical organizations by specialty, except dentist office, is extracted from the 2023 IQVIA US Physician Specialties Market Report.
+2. The total number of medical organizations by specialty, except dentist offices, is extracted from the 2023 IQVIA US Physician Specialties Market Report.
 The dental office number is extracted from 2021 County Business Patterns data hosted by the U.S. Census Bureau.
-3. The number of medical organizations in each specialty were then divided by the total number of corresponding medical organizations in the country for the MCC penetration rates by specialty.
+3. The number of medical organizations in each specialty was then divided by the total number of corresponding medical organizations in the country for the MCC penetration rates by specialty.
 4. These numbers were organized into a table.

 The script is named `05_describe.R`, and the result is saved as [tables.pdf](https://github.com/Cal-Fang/MedicalCreditCard/blob/main/results/tables.pdf).